An Identification and Dimensionality Robust Test for Instrumental Variables Models: Model and Setup

-The ridge hat matrix has the benefit of being well defined even when the number of instruments is larger than the sample size.
-I stress, though, that the researcher may use any other hat matrix that she believes will lead to plausible first-stage estimates.
+The jackknife ridge first-stage estimate has the benefit of being well defined even when the number of instruments is larger than the sample size.
+I stress, though, that the \(\widehat\Pi_{\ell i}\) estimators are not required to be consistent and the researcher may use any other hat matrices that she believes will lead to plausible first-stage estimates.
 Other possible choices of hat matrix include the jackknife OLS hat matrix of \citet{Angrist_Krueger_JIVE}, the deleted diagonal projection matrix introduced in \citet{Chao-2012-JIVE} and successfully used in \citet{KSS-2018,crudu_mellace_sandor_2021,Mikusheva_Sun_2022}, and \citet{Matsushita_Otsu_2022}, or hat matrices based on selecting instruments via some preliminary unsupervised technique such as principal component analysis (PCA). \Cref{rem:verifying-balanced-design} below discusses how the balanced-design condition may be verified for arbitrary choices of hat matrices.

 For each \(i = 1,\dots,n\), define \(\widehat\Pi_i = (\widehat\Pi_{1i},\dots,\widehat\Pi_{d_xi})\in \SR^{d_x}\) and \(\widehat\Pi_{\eps i} = \eps_i(\beta_0)\widehat\Pi_i\).
 Collect these in the matrices